Taking care of your families teeth

 • Drinking juice or squash in a bottle is not good for teeth

-• Drinking out of open top is best for children.
+• Drinking out of an open top is best for children.
 Did you know these can be used from the age of 6 months!

 • Dried fruit like raisins are not good for teeth, try and keep these to a meal time instead of snack time!